 At the Sponaugle Wellness Institute, we have a full understanding of Lyme disease, acquired from the extensive research of Dr. Rick Sponaugle and the Sponaugle Wellness team.
 Equipped with far-reaching knowledge on Lyme disease and advanced technology, we help Lyme patients reclaim their lives.

 We deal directly with the main cause at its source, treating the symptoms along the way.
 This is done by creating precise diagnosis and personalized treatment plans using PET scans.

-We believe in holistic approach because we know that Lyme disease is systemic and makes a person prone to co-infections.
-It’s important to stimulate immune response in the brain so that Lyme spirochetes can be killed during the brain detox of Lyme neurotoxins.
+We believe in a holistic approach because we know that Lyme disease is systemic and makes a person prone to co-infections.
+It’s important to stimulate the immune response in the brain so that Lyme spirochetes can be killed during the brain detox of Lyme neurotoxins.

 Everything in One Roof

-Diagnosis, treatment and accommodation are available in our clinic just a few miles away from the beautiful beaches of Florida’s gulf coast.
+Diagnosis, treatment, and accommodation are available in our clinic just a few miles away from the beautiful beaches of Florida’s gulf coast.